Secure Ubuntu 16.04 LTS on Azure

 You should evaluate if you can easily move your instances to either Ubuntu 20.04 LTS or Ubuntu 18.04 LTS before April 30, 2021.

-If you would like to keep using Ubuntu 16.04 LTS, Canonical is delighted to offer at least three-additional years of Extended Security Maintenance (ESM) available with the Ubuntu Pro 16.04 LTS premium image or through an Ubuntu Advantage subscription.
+If you would like to keep using Ubuntu 16.04 LTS, Canonical is delighted to offer at least five-additional years of Expanded Security Maintenance (ESM) available with the Ubuntu Pro 16.04 LTS premium image or through an Ubuntu Advantage subscription.

 Ubuntu Pro 16.04 is priced at 3.0-4.5% of your average compute cost of your existing 16.04 LTS instances with hourly billing, or alternatively you can get an Ubuntu Advantage subscription starting at $75 per VM per year.